-The KU School of Nursing's baccalaureate, master's, and doctor of nursing practice (DNP) programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
-This organization is a nationally recognized professional accrediting body for collegiate nursing programs.
+The KU School of Nursing's baccalaureate, master's, and doctor of nursing practice (DNP) programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC, 20001, (202) 887-6791.
+CCNE is a nationally recognized professional accrediting body for collegiate nursing programs.
 The baccalaureate, master’s, and DNP programs also are approved by the Kansas State Board of Nursing.
-The Nurse Midwifery Program is accredited by the Accreditation Division of the American College of Nurse-Midwives, 8403 Colesville Rd., Suite 1550, Silver Spring, MD 20910, (240) 485-1800.
+The Nurse Midwifery Program is fully accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Rd., Suite 1550, Silver Spring, MD, 20910, (240) 485-1802.

 New students are accepted to the DNP degree program once a year, for study that begins during the summer semester.
 The application deadline is December 1st for admission the following summer (June).
 Prospective students can apply using the KU Medical Center online application at https://www.applyweb.com/apply/kumc/